top of page

 Our work explores novel ways to probe these interactions using massively parallel microscopy, microfluidic screening techniques, and control theory principles.
 These techniques use genetic engineering advancements, single-cell microscopy data and machine learning, dynamical modeling, and design optimization.

-There are positions available in microbiology, bioengineering, computational biology, and microfluidics.
+Positions are available in microbiology, bioengineering, computational biology, and microfluidics.
+For more information, please contact Dr. Oliveira at smdoliveira@ncat.edu.

 bottom of page